-To further enhance our holistic review process during the 2021 application cycle, we are strongly encouraging applicants to complete an online situational judgment test (SJT), administered by the Association of American Medical Colleges (AAMC), to assess the pre-professional competencies that our admissions committee believes are essential for success at our medical school.
-UC Davis is participating in a pilot test of the exam this cycle.
-The last test date available is 9/25/2020.
+To further enhance our holistic review process during the 2022 application cycle, we are strongly encouraging applicants to complete an online situational judgment test (SJT), administered by the Association of American Medical Colleges (AAMC), to assess the pre-professional competencies that our admissions committee believes are essential for success at our medical school.
+UC Davis is participating in the use of the exam this cycle.
+The last test date available is 9/17/2021.
 Although highly encouraged, the SJT is not a requirement.
 If the exam is NOT completed, there will be NO negative impact on how an applicant is evaluated.

 For more details or to view some FAQ's, please click here.

 After applying, your application is reviewed and qualified applicants are invited to complete our UC Davis School of Medicine secondary application.

 - Supplementary activities and essays including possible interest in Community Health Scholars programs and/or ARC-MD

 - Letters of recommendation (3-6 LORs allowed; at least one from a physician or clinician recommended.)

 - Complete prerequisite information

 - Non-refundable application fee: $120

 Completed secondary applications are forwarded to the admissions committee who perform a holistic review of applications and invite select applicants for an interview.
 Interview invitations are on a rolling basis – July through February.

 Current applicants can log into the application portal for updates and to communicate with the Admissions Office.